Skip to Main Content

 African-American Mosaic: Abolition – Library of Congress – Antislavery petitions and other sources that document the struggle to abolish slavery.

-American Slave Narratives – University of Virginia – An online anthology of interviews conducted with former slaves, who describe their experiences on plantations, in cities, and on small farms.
+American Slave Narratives – An online anthology of interviews conducted with former slaves, who describe their experiences on plantations, in cities, and on small farms.
 [Note: the Library has a complete collection of these narratives on microfilm]

 Civil War and Reconstruction, 1861-1877 – Library of Congress – A selection of interviews, photos, and maps that provide an overview of the North and the South in the Civil War and the life of the soldier.